buildo/retro/docs/tapiro/introduction.md

 `trait Cats[F[_], AuthToken]`

-The acutal implementation of the `AuthToken` is left to the user.
+The actual implementation of the `AuthToken` is left to the user.
 All tapiro requires is a proper tapir `PlainCodec` such as:

 ```scala mdoc
 import sttp.tapir._